JeffreyRodriguez/Liberator12k/Receiver/README.md

 <br/>

 #### Standard Print Settings
-* Reminder 1 - use the [Printing Guidelines](../Printing.md) from the Introduction.
+Use the [Printing Guidelines](../Printing.md) from the Introduction.
-* Reminder 2 - Use the right accent or base color!
+Use the right accent or base color!

 #### FCG Print Settings
 These small FCG parts have special print settings: